Hekta/Passwords-CH/README.md

 - Configs:

- - logout-on-reload: If true, players who have a password will have to reauthenticate after a /reload or a /reloadaliases command.
+ - logout-on-reload: If true, players who have a password will have to reauthenticate after a /reload or a /reloadaliases.

  - password-min-length: Minimum of character a password must contain.